 Texas Family Code Section 5.001 requires the signature of both spouses in order to convey the homestead except under unusual circumstances.
 This is true whether the homestead is considered to be community property or the separate property of either spouse.
 If there is any question as to whether or not the property is homestead, a title company will require the joinder of the spouse on the deed, if only in a pro forma capacity.

 Abandoning the Homestead

-Homestead protections extend to purchasers of a judgment debtor’s homestead, who receive the property free and clear of any judgment lien.
+Homestead protections extend to purchasers of a judgment debtor’s homestead who receive the property free and clear of any judgment lien.
 Gill v.
-Quinn, 613 S.W.2d 324, 325 (Tex.Civ.App.-Eastland 1981, no writ). (“[T]he exemption has been interpreted as allowing a judgment debtor to sell and dispose of the homestead without restraint.”).
+Quinn, 613 S.W.2d 324, 325 (Tex.Civ.App.—Eastland 1981, no writ).
 “A subsequent purchaser of homestead property may assert the prior person[‘]s homestead protection against a prior lienholder so long as there is no gap between the time of homestead alienation and recordation of his title.”
 Dominguez, 163 S.W.3d at 330.
 “However, where a judgment debtor’s homestead protection elapses prior to sale, the judgment creditor’s abstracted lien may attach to the property by operation of law and be enforced against future owners of the property.”
 Marincasiu v.
-Drilling, 441 S.W.3d 551 (Tex.App.-El Paso 2014, pet. denied) citing Wilcox, 103 S.W.3d at 473.
+Drilling, 441 S.W.3d 551 (Tex.App.—El Paso 2014, pet. denied) citing Wilcox, 103 S.W.3d at 473.

-It is not just realty that is protected.
+It is not just real estate that is protected under Texas homestead law.
 Chapter 42 of the Property Code states that personal property valued at $60,000 for a family or $30,000 for a single adult (exclusive of liens) is exempt from garnishment, attachment, execution or other seizure so long as it is on the following list: